Best electric SUVs

 SUVs and electric cars are the two hottest sectors in the car industry at the moment, so it was inevitable that the two would be combined.
 Just a couple of years ago, you could count cars like the Tesla Model X on one hand, but now there are plenty of luxury options and several cars of the same type for much smaller budgets too.

 As electric cars become cheaper and easier to use, you can expect a wider range of electric SUVs in the next few years.
-Carmakers including Mazda, Vauxhall and BMW have recently launched their models, while the Skoda Enyaq and Nissan Ariya are just two of the upcoming SUVs that you’ll be able to buy from showrooms soon.
+Carmakers including Mazda, Vauxhall and BMW have recently launched their models, while many more will reach showrooms soon.

 Some electric SUVs can manage 300 or 350 miles between full charges.
 They’re cheaper to run than petrol and diesel equivalents, as it’s more affordable to recharge than refuel.
 EVs also have fewer moving parts so servicing can work out cheaper.

-An electric car is going to have to be very impressive to beat the Kia e-Niro, which is our current favourite EV.
-With a range of 282 miles between charges, it offers much more than anything else with a similar price, and competes with SUVs twice as expensive in this respect.
+The Kia e-Niro is very impressive.
+Its range of 282 miles between charges seems realistic, and competes with SUVs twice as expensive in this respect.
 It doesn’t shout about its zero-emission powertrain either, as it has conventional styling and only a few small changes (like a blanked-out grille) to mark it out as the fully electric model.